-Documentation resides within the laboratory and every effort is made to protect against fire, theft, loss, environmental deterioration, and vermin.
+Documentation resides within the laboratory and every effort is made to protect against fire, flood, theft, loss, environmental deterioration, and vermin.
 All information is kept secure and in confidence to the client.
 IEC's record keeping system facilitates the retrieval of all working files for inspection and verification purposes.
 NELAP related records are also available to the accrediting authority.

-3.3.1.5 Laboratory Logs and Records
+3.2.1.5 Laboratory Logs and Records

 The laboratory logbook and log sheets are the primary source for documentation of all activities of IEC's analysts.
 Laboratory logs are used for recording all experimental, testing, QC and analytical notes and data.
 Exceptions include analyses which have specific data sheets designed for these analyses.
 These sheets reside within the investigation folder for that sampling event, labeled with a unique investigation number for that event.
+Logbooks and logsheets are maintained for a minimum of five years from date of generation.
+Scans may be retained in lieu of physical documents, provided the scans are legible and maintained electronically in password-protected files which are backed up regularly.

 Laboratory logbooks establishes a permanent technical and scientific record which can be referred to in the future to demonstrate what was done during the course of a particular project.
-Analysts should remember that other people eventually will need to read and understand their logs.
-Analysts should also remember that others must be able to find specific laboratory experiments, instrumentation, description, experimental conditions, sources of reagents and supplies, and a usable table of contents to ease searching the logbook contents in the analyst's absence.
+Analysts are made aware that other people eventually will need to read and understand their logs.
+Analysts are also made aware that others must be able to find specific laboratory experiments, instrumentation, description, experimental conditions, sources of reagents and supplies, and a usable table of contents to ease searching the logbook contents in the analyst's absence.
 Thus, it is imperative that logbooks are readable, searchable, indexed, referenced, clear, concise, easy to follow, and detailed enough to reproduce both the experiments and the results.
 Without clear and complete records analyses performed in the laboratory will not be completely understandable, reproducible or defendable.